AdobeDocs/commerce-merchant-services.en/help/store-fulfillment/store-location-map-provider-setup.md

 ---
-title: Store Location and Mapping system configuration
+title: Store location and mapping system configuration
 description: Configure a distance provider to support store location mapping in the storefront UI.
+The Store Fulfillment solutions requires a distance provider to enable retail store search and other mapping and scheduling capabilities for the end-to-end fulfillment workflow.
 role: User, Admin
 level: Intermediate
 ---